mongru/Countdown__App/README.md

 ## Countdown__App
-A simple countdown app built with React
+A simple countdown app built with React as a part of [Udemy course](https://www.udemy.com/react-js-and-redux-mastering-web-apps/learn/v4/overview) by David Katz

 ## Demo
 [Click here to check it out](https://mongru.github.io/Countdown__App/)